-This is my list; other people have other lists. – Mark A.
+This is my list of Indiana lookout tower site; other people have other lists. – Mark A.

 Here’s my list of 38+ Indiana tower sites, both standing and non-standing.
 They’re listed in a subjective order.